 The Academic Probation period is two trimesters from the trimester in which the student was placed on Academic Probation.
-During the probation study plan, the student will be allowed to take maximum 3 classes for the graduate programs or maximum 4 classes for undergraduate programs.
+During the probation study plan, the student will be allowed to take maximum 4 classes for undergraduate programs.

 After the Academic Probation period, the student must meet the SAP Evaluation criteria or the student will be subject to dismissal.